sckzor/SckzEngine/readme.md

 ==15983==         suppressed: 0 bytes in 0 blocks
 ```

-I believe that all of the memory leak is caused by strage behavior of the Vulkan library...
+I believe that all of the "memory leak" is caused by strage behavior of the Vulkan library...
 The errors though,
 those were caused by me and I need to fix them at some point.

 ## Image of the Engine in action